According to the U.S. Bureau of Labor Statistics (BLS), the demand for CNMs as well as other APRNs is expected to increase by 45% through 2029.

 “CNMs do care for and handle many types of birth,” Wilson says.
 “If a CNM is caring for someone in a homebirth or birth center setting, then an epidural and anything high risk are not done there.
 Some out-of-hospital settings do have alternative medication such as nitrous oxide or even IV pain medication.
 In a hospital, a CNM can participate in most births, but might co-manage with a physician, depending on the acuity of the pregnant person.”

-3. Take a Holistic Approach
+3. Take a Holistic Approach to Midwifery

 CNMs specialize in reproductive health, but they’re trained to provide care for women from puberty through menopause.
 So, keep in mind that, while you’ll spend a good portion of your time on prenatal, delivery, and postpartum care, you’ll also provide primary health care, routine gynecological care, and contraception advice to women of all ages.